Health sharing accreditation keeps popping up in real conversations lately, and it’s not hard to see why.

 Request a Group Quote for Your Small Business

-Very few ministries carry health sharing accreditation.
+Very few health sharing organizations carry HCSAB accreditation.

-Medi-Share and Samaritan Ministries have appeared on that list in recent years.
+Medi-Share and Samaritan Ministries have appeared on that list for several years.
 Samaritan has cited more than 250,000 members.
+Medi-Share reports sharing more than $9 billion in medical needs since 1993.
+Scale alone doesn’t guarantee anything.
+But it does show experience.

 How to Use Health Sharing Accreditation in Your Decision